 Managing a restaurant is like watching over the gears of a complicated machine.
 Not only do you have the usual managerial concerns of employees and customers, but you’re dealing with food service and the unique baggage that comes along with that.

 As a new restaurant manager, this can be overwhelming.
 It’s a demand for psychology and artistry coming at you at 100 mph.
-This list is how you make it work.
+Improve your managerial skills with these helpful restaurant management tips:

 No two days in a restaurant are the same.
 New crises pop up in a restaurant at the drop of a hat like no other business.
 Things move fast, and the worst thing a manager can do in that kind of situation is taking an inconsistent approach to how he responds and resolves issues.